 Preliminary advising and registration for new students is conducted on campus during the summer.
-A formal "Beginning of Your First-Year Experience" Program for new students who enroll in the fall is held prior to the start of class in August.
+A formal "GSC 100" for new students who enroll in the fall is held prior to the start of class in August.
 Attendance at Orientation is required.
 During the program, new students meet with College administrators, faculty, staff and students.